Ctrl-Technologies/ctrl-frontend-interview-test/README.md

 To test that the app can run

 #### General Outcomes For Test ####
-Form/inouts for user data and form/inputs for querying weather by city or city & country
+Form/inouts for user data and form/inputs for querying weather by city or city & country, could be on seperate pages.

 #### General things being assessed in test ####
 * Knowledge and use of Observables